bartwc/SoftwareSystems/5-fsm/README.md

 There are two states, "LowDose" and "HighDose", which relate to the low dose of X-Ray pedal, and a high dose of X-Ray pedal respectively.
 When the Low-Dose X-Ray pedal is pressed, The ActionLogic block will initiate a request.startLowVideo and the controller.activateLowVideo will be raised to the value of request.startLowVideo.
-The ActionLogic block will initiate a request.startHighVideo when the High-Dose X-Ray pedal is pressed.
+Likewise, the ActionLogic block will initiate a request.startHighVideo when the High-Dose X-Ray pedal is pressed.

 The "LowDose" state can also progress to the "HighDose" state to address the requirement, "While using low-dose streaming video; surgeons need to be able to temporarily switch to high-dose streaming video, without releasing the low-dose